ibm-cloud-docs/openshift/acm-addon.md

 1. Choose how you want to import managed clusters.
 To import clusters after the add-on is installed, select **Import from CLI**.
 If you created the required secrets on the hub cluster and you want to import managed clusters now, select **Import now**.

     You can only use the IBM Cloud UI to import managed clusters during the installation process.
-Once the ACM add-on is installed on the hub cluster, you can [use the CLI](#after) or the OpenShift Web Console to import managed clusters.
+Once the ACM add-on is installed on the hub cluster, you can [use the CLI](#after) or the OpenShift web console to import managed clusters.
     {: important}

     1. If you selected the **Import now** option, click **Import cluster** in the pop-up menu.